akshaysin/do_face_extraction/face_scrapper.md

 #### Running the script

-Find a image with a group of folks to test your script on and save it in the same directory as your app.py.
-I chose to go with an popular image of beatles.
-Given below is the sample output :
+Find a image which you want to test your script on and save it in the same directory as your app.py.
+I choose an popular image of Beatles for this tutorial.

 Next invoke the script as follow: